For disabled facilities and site access, please see our Accessibility page.

 Travel by train

 Nailsea and Backwell station is 15-20 minutes walk from the festival site.
 Trains run regularly to and from Bristol Temple Meads, Bristol Parkway, Cardiff and London Paddington.
 Check trains online at National Rail.

-The X1, W1, X8, 352 and 353 bus services link Backwell up with Bristol, Nailsea, Portishead, Clevedon and Weston-super-Mare.
+The X1, X2 and X8 bus services link Backwell directly with Bristol, Nailsea and Weston-super-Mare.
+Although there are no direct services to Backwell from Clevedon and Portishead, there are connections from Clevedon via Weston, or Congresbury and Portishead via Bristol.
 All services are operated by First Group.
 The nearest bus stop is ‘Backwell Crossroads’ which is less than 10 minutes walk from the festival site.